mdlacasse/Owl/INSTALL.md

 python -m build
 pip install -e .
 ```
-The -e instructs Python to load the live version in the current directory tree.
+The -e instructs `pip` to install in *editable* mode and use the live version
+in the current directory tree.

 ### Running the streamlit frontend
 Running the Owl user interface locally from Windows: